Human trafficking: Modern feminist perspectives

 There are different feminist perspectives on sex trafficking.
 The third-wave feminist perspective of sex trafficking seeks to harmonize the dominant and liberal feminist views of sex trafficking.
 The dominant feminist view focuses on "sexualized domination", which includes issues of pornography, female sex labor in a patriarchal world, rape, and sexual harassment.
 Dominant feminism emphasizes sex trafficking as forced prostitution and considers the act exploitative.
 Liberal feminism sees all agents as capable of reason and choice.
 Liberal feminists support sex workers' rights, and argue that women who voluntarily chose sex work are autonomous.
 The liberal feminist perspective finds sex trafficking problematic where it overrides consent of individuals.

 Third-wave feminism harmonizes the thoughts that while individuals have rights, overarching inequalities hinder women's capabilities.
 Third-wave feminism also considers that women who are trafficked and face oppression do not all face the same kinds of oppression.
 For example, third-wave feminist proponent Shelley Cavalieri identifies oppression and privilege in the intersections of race, class, and gender.
 Women from low socioeconomic class, generally from the Global South, face inequalities that differ from those of other sex trafficking victims.
 Therefore, it advocates for catering to individual trafficking victim because sex trafficking is not monolithic, and therefore there is not a one-size-fits-all intervention.
 This also means allowing individual victims to tell their unique experiences rather than essentializing all trafficking experiences.
 Lastly, third-wave feminism promotes increasing women's agency both generally and individually, so that they have the opportunity to act on their own behalf.

-Third-wave feminist perspective of sex trafficking is loosely related to Amartya Sen's and Martha Nussbaum's visions of the human capabilities approach to development.
+The third-wave feminist perspective of sex trafficking is loosely related to Amartya Sen's and Martha Nussbaum's visions of the human capabilities approach to development.
 It advocates for creating viable alternatives for sex trafficking victims.
 Nussbaum articulated four concepts to increase trafficking victims' capabilities: education for victims and their children, microcredit and increased employment options, labor unions for low-income women in general, and social groups that connect women to one another.

 The clash between the different feminist perspectives on trafficking and sex work was especially evident at the negotiations of the Palermo Protocol.
 One feminist group, led by the Global Alliance Against Traffic in Women, saw trafficking as the result of globalisation and restrictive labour migration policies, with force, fraud and coercion as its defining features.
 The other feminist group, led by the Coalition Against Trafficking in Women saw trafficking more narrowly as the result of men's demand for paid sex.
 Both groups tried to influence the definition of trafficking and other provisions in the Protocol.
 Eventually, both were only partially successful; however, scholars have noted that this rift between feminist organisations led to the extremely weak and voluntary victim protection provisions of the Protocol.